tugberkugurlu/go-bloggy/web/posts/2020/2020-09-25_19-18-00_redis-cluster-benefits-of-sharding-and-how-it-works.md

 The last point I want to touch on is around scaling reads, where we can make use of the replicas to distribute the load.
 For example, with the setup that we have been working with in this post, we have a replica per each master node.
 Considering we have 3 master nodes, by default, 3 nodes are serving reads and writes.
 However, we can utilize the replicas to serve the read commands which would essentially double the number of nodes that can serve reads.
 </p>

-<p>This is great but it's at the cost of data consistency since Redis uses by default asynchronous replication unless you can use of the <a href="https://redis.io/commands/wait">WAIT</a> to enforce a synchronous replication during write time.</p>
+<p>This is great but it's at the cost of data consistency since Redis uses by default asynchronous replication unless you are using the <a href="https://redis.io/commands/wait">WAIT</a> command to enforce a synchronous replication during write time.</p>

 <p>Let's assume that we are OK with the data inconsistency, and we are monitoring the replication lag.
 How can we utilize these replicas for reads?
 We can start by exploring this through redis-cli.
 From <a href="#redis-cluster-enter">our previous exploration</a>, we know that the node at <code>172.19.197.5:6379</code> is the replica of the node at <code>172.19.197.2:6379</code>.
 So, let's connect to that node directly, and issue a <code>GET</code> command there:</p>